Texas Voters Approve Historic Property Tax Relief Through Constitutional Amendments

 Can new homeowners benefit from the expanded exemption rules?

-Yes, once they qualify for and file their homestead exemption, they can take advantage of the updated provisions.
+Yes.
+Once they qualify for and file their homestead exemption, they can take advantage of the updated provisions, including the new $140,000 school district exemption.

 Are second homes affected by the amendment?